bdowds/IHCodingTest/README.md

             Console.WriteLine($"{count} {arrayOfWords[0].ToLower()}");
         }

-        //Remove words from the array once they have been '"read",
+        //Remove words from the array once they have been "read",
         //along with the space at the end of the word. fileText = string.Join(' ', arrayOfWords);
         fileText = fileText.Replace(arrayOfWords[0] + " ", null);